vkuttyp/MyArticles/content/articles/Test.md

 ---
 title: "This is a New Test"
 date: 2025-08-01
-description: Getting website info from database. why drinking water is important, because it actually is.
+description: New Test!!!
+Getting website info from database. why drinking water is important, because it actually is.
 Discover tips and tricks to stay hydrated and never miss a glass of water.
 tags: [tutorial, health]
 author: Matteo Beltrame
 author_avatar: /assets/avatars/trat.jpg